Step-by-Step APT Guide for MIRI MRS Spectroscopy of a Late M Star

 See also: APT Observations

-In the active GUI window for Observations, we clicked on the New Observation Folder button to specify the observing parameters for our program.
-In the Label field, we entered Late M Star.
+In the active GUI window for Observations, click on the New Observation Folder button to specify the observing parameters for the program.
+In the Label field, enter Late M Star.
 Note that while this label is not required, setting it is useful for visually organizing your observation folders in the tree editor when potentially many targets and/or instrument setups are used.

-We clicked Observation 1 in the tree editor to open the observation template to be filled out.
-In the Instrument pull-down field in the active GUI window, we selected MIRI, and then selected MIRI MRS APT Template in Template.
-For Target, we selected SOMESTAR.
+Click Observation 1 in the tree editor to open the observation template to be filled out.
+In the Instrument pull-down field in the active GUI window, select MIRI, and then select MIRI MRS APT Template in Template.
+For Target, select SOMESTAR.

 Filling out the APT observation template for MIRI MRS